Thinklab-SJTU/T2TCO/README.md

 ```
 @inproceedings{li2023t2tco,
-  title = {From Distribution Learning in Training to Gradient Search in Testing for Combinatorial Optimization},
+  title = {T2T: From Distribution Learning in Training to Gradient Search in Testing for Combinatorial Optimization},
   author = {Li, Yang and Guo, Jinpei and Wang, Runzhong and Yan, Junchi},
   booktitle = {Advances in Neural Information Processing Systems},
   year = {2023}